ventus-ag/documentation/content/products/security/firewalls.md

 After these steps, the selected Firewall will be deleted.

-Also, you can delete the Firewall from *Firewall Rules page*, by clicking on the appropriative **quick actions** icon there:
+Also, you can delete the Firewall from the *Firewall Rules page*, by clicking on the appropriative **quick actions** icon there:
 ![](../../../assets/images/fw/21.png?width=25pc&classes=border,shadow)

 ## Add Firewall to the VM